Did You Suffer A Serious Injury?

 to clearly mark off or label potential electrocution hazards.
 Electrocution

 injuries don’t happen quite as often as other types of serious injuries,

-but they can cause some of the most devastating and potentially fatal
+but they can cause some of the most devastating and potentially

-if they were caused by someone else’s negligence or reckless actions,
+they were caused by someone else’s negligence or reckless actions,

 you may be able to file a lawsuit in order to hold those responsible accountable